Shailesh-github3/Python-Lab/Module 1.md

 ## 1. Write a python program to print the following integer literals 123,456,789

 ##  AIM
-To write a Python program that prints the following integer literals separated by commas:
+To write a Python program read and  then print the integer variable.
-**123, 456, 789**

 ---